how to moisturize 4c hair daily

 Apply (essential) oil to your scalp

 The last step to hydrate hair naturally is to apply oil to your scalp.
-As mentioned in the beginning, you do not want to apply oil every day, because some oils are very thick and will clog up your hair follicles.
+However, you do not want to apply oil every day, because some oils are very thick and will clog up your hair follicles.
 But once your scalp had time to breathe, you can massage some oil into your roots.
-Great oils to use essential oils such as castor oil or tee tree oil.
-These oils are … and
+Great oils to use are essential oils such as castor oil or tee tree oil.

 And that’s it.
-By simply repeating these 4 steps every three to four days you ensure that your 4c hair remains moisturized midweek.
+By simply repeating these 5 steps every three to four days after (co-)wash day you ensure that your 4c hair remains moisturized midweek.
 For a detailed video tutorial, click here.